SoftCircuits/Silk/docs/SilkLanguage.md

 | /* | Multiline comment start |
 | */ | Multiline commend end |

-Like some earlier versions of the BASIC language, the logical operators (`And`, `Or`, `Xor`, and `Not`) are bitwise operations.
+Note that, like some earlier versions of the BASIC language, the logical operators (`And`, `Or`, `Xor`, and `Not`) do bitwise operations.
 But they also work for logical operations.
-A Silk expression that evaluates logically to true returns -1 (all bits set), but any non-zero value is considered to be true.
-And so the same operators are used for both logical and bitwise operations.
+A Silk expression that evaluates logically to true returns -1 (all bits set), although any non-zero value is considered to be true.
+And so Silk does not provide separate logical and bitwise operators.